rohan-kadkol/Selection-Sort/README.md

 # Selection Sort

 Selection sort algorithm implemented as different versions.
 Check the branches to see all the versions.
 Versions 1-4 implement Selection Sort using the iterative method.
+Versions 5-8 implement Selection Sort using the recursive method.
 All code is written in Java.

 ## Selection Sort Code